mbogosian/balanced-hangman/README.md

 Auto-Didactic Socratic Method (As Opposed To Frequently Asked) Questions
 ------------------------------------------------------------------------

-- *Why on earth would you write your client using Twisted and Urwid?!*
+- *Why on earth would you try to write your client using Twisted?!*

   The server provides responses in JSON.
-The obvious approach is to throw together a static HTML/JavaScript implementation that could be served by any modern browser.
+The obvious approach is to throw together a HTML/JavaScript implementation that could be served by any modern browser.

-  But that’s *boring*.
+  But I thought that was too *obvious*.

   While I have been experimenting with asynchronous programming and cooperative multitasking in I/O-heavy environments, I had precious little exposure to Twisted.
-I also knew very little about ncurses programming.
-(I still know very little as Urwid hides much of the details.
-However, Urwid plays somewhat nicely<a href="#3" name="3ref"><sup>3</sup></a> with Twisted, so I really can’t complain.)

   In other words, I needed motivation to learn Twisted, and this seemed to fit the bill, since both call/response over a network and UI-interaction